JosephBerman/JosephBerman/README.md

-hi!
+Hi!

-i'm Joseph!
+I'm Joseph!

-i have a bachlor's of science in computer engineering from northeastern university

-i'm currently wokring on my master's of science in eletrical and computer engineering with a concentration in computer systems and software
+I have a Master of Science in Computer Engineering with a concentration in Computer Systems and Software from Northeastern University.

+Verilog and C are my favorite languages.

+My interest is seeing my code interact with the physical world.

+Although most of my experience has been in robotics, I enjoy everything that bridges programming to life.

 [Check out my website to learn more](https://jberman.dev)